 2. Puzzles and word games

 Interestingly, empirical studies on puzzles are inconclusive.
-In fact, many studies show that doing puzzled does not improve the brain at all.
+In fact, many studies show that doing puzzles does not improve the brain at all.
 However, millions of people complete puzzles every day and swear by them.
-So what gives?
+So, what gives?
 Perhaps by thinking through puzzles we are encouraging ourselves to use our brains for other, more beneficial things.

 3. Stop watching the news

 Take an interest in the world around you.
 Use a good news source, an intelligent newspaper rather than a low-brow sensationalist one.
-But avoid the plethora of negative news stories.
+And make sure you avoid the plethora of negative news stories.

-In 1997 the University of Sussex researched the effects of various types of news stories when viewed on TV.
+In 1997 the University of Sussex researched the effects of various types of TV news stories.
 The researchers tested how viewers emotionally responded to negative news stories.
-The results revealed that not only did watching negative news make viewers feel worse about the world in general, it also made viewers dwell on their own worries.
+The results revealed that not only did watching negative news make viewers feel worse about the world in general, but it also made viewers dwell on their own worries.